School Performance Data 2019

 Data source: DfE National Curriculum assessment at Key Stage 2, provisional September 2019

-For further information on school performance please use the link below:
+For further information on school performance please visit the following website: